PicklesJimmy/SandwichGame/README.md

 - As a user, I want to be able to select the properties for different ingredients.
 - As a user, I want to be able to remove an ingredient from a sandwich.
 - As a user, I want to be able to submit my current sandwich to the customer and have it check if my sandwich matches with the customer's order.
+- As a user, I want to be able to save my current sandwich to file (if I so choose).
+- As a user, I want to be able to load my current sandwich from file (if I so choose).